MbinOrg/mbin/docs/02-admin/03-optional-features/07-anubis.md

 }
 ```

-As you can see instead of serving Mbin directly we proxy it through the Anubis service.
-Anubis is then going to decide whether to call the UNIX socket that the actual Mbin site is served over or if it presents a challenge to the client (or straight up denying it).
+As you can see, instead of serving Mbin directly, we proxy it through the Anubis service.
+Anubis will then decide whether to call the UNIX socket that the actual Mbin site is served over, or if it will present a challenge to the client (or straight up deny it).

-In the actual Mbin call we lie to Symfony that the request is coming from port 443 (`fastcgi_param SERVER_PORT`) and the https scheme (`fastcgi_param HTTPS`).
+During the actual Mbin call, we lie to Symfony that the request is coming from port 443 (`fastcgi_param SERVER_PORT`) and that HTTPS is being used (`fastcgi_param HTTPS`).
-The reason is that it will otherwise generate HTTP URLs which are incompatible with some other fediverse software, like Lemmy.
+The reason is that it will otherwise generate HTTP (non-secure) URLs that are incompatible with some other Fediverse software, such as Lemmy.

 ### The long one